Keep It Simple * Let Go and Let God * Think BEFORE You Drink * Easy Does It

 Guarding AA

-Modern communication in A.A. is flowing from one alcoholic to another in ways that are high-tech, relatively open-ended and evolving quickly.
+Modern communication in AA Alcoholics Anonymous is flowing and advancing in high-tech, relatively open-ended and evolves quickly.
 Protecting anonymity is a major concern for members, who are accessing the Internet in ever-growing numbers.

 When we use digital media, we are responsible for our own anonymity and for protecting that of others.
 When we post, text, or blog, we should consider whether we are breaking our anonymity or the anonymity of our fellow AAs.